Looking For A Telescope?

 Where To Buy?

 The first thing you want to do is avoid retail stores!
 Nothing that you find in a local store in Wisconsin will compete with our picks in terms of capability and quality for a given dollar amount.
 The simple fact is that telescopes are precision instruments and not consumer electronics.
-The examples on the left might look scientific but they are not good telescopes.
+The example on the left might look scientific but it is not a good telescope.

 Magnification Myth Busted!